Full Service Medication Dispensary

 Medication Ordering, Supply, and Inventory Management

-With a technician specializing in inventory management, we are able to maintain a diverse formulary at appropriate levels to ensure appropriate therapy is available for all species.
-As medication inventory specialists, we are able to monitor for and address potential backorder issues.
+With our Office Support Specialist and Medication Dispensary Coordinator specializing in inventory management and procurement, we can maintain a diverse formulary at appropriate levels to ensure the appropriate therapy is available for all species.
+Our staff continuously monitor and address potential backorder issues.
 For critical medications, our veterinary-trained pharmacists work with faculty from the affected services to develop alternative treatment plans to ensure patient care isn’t compromised.

 Drug Information